The Squaw Alpine Shuttle

 What is Mountaineer?

-Mountaineer is an on-demand, app-based transit service available to residents and guests of Squaw Valley and Alpine Meadows.
-This service will be available at no cost to any in-valley rider who summons the vehicle with the Mountaineer app.
+Mountaineer is an on-demand, app-based transit service available to residents and guests of Squaw Valley and Alpine Meadows that began in winter 2018/19.
+The service is offered seasonally in the winter and is available at no cost to riders and provides in-valley transportation.

 How do I use Mountaineer?

-Download the Mountaineer app and use it to call for a ride and one of our eight dog-friendly, 10-person, 4WD sprinter-type vans equipped with ski & snowboard racks will pick you up and deliver you to any destination within the valley.
+Download the Mountaineer app and use it to call for a ride.
+One of the eleven dog-friendly, 10-person, 4WD sprinter-type vans equipped with ski & snowboard racks will pick you up and deliver you to any destination within the valley.

 How much does Mountaineer cost?